mehwaffle10/Waffle_Balance/README.md

 ### Ladders
 - Increased health from 1.5 to 2.5
 - Reduced wood on hit from 3 to 2 to account for the extra hit needed
+- Increased player move speed
+    - Velocity decay decreased from 95% to 75%
+    - Diagonal move force reduced by 15%

 ## VEHICLES